-Yeshua (whom the Christians call Jesus) was Jewish, there is little doubt about that, and He held the Torah and the festivals – the Moadim or “appointed times”.
-If we are called to follow after Him (and not after e.g. Paul, as Paul himself acknowledges in 1 Cor 3:3-11) then it would make sense to believe that we are also to keep the Moadim and follow the Torah.
+Yeshua (whom the Christians call Jesus) was Jewish, there is little doubt about that.
+He kept the entire Torah, including living kosher and celebrating the festivals – the Moadim or “appointed times”.
+If we are called to follow after Him (and not after e.g. Paul, as Paul himself acknowledges in 1 Cor 3:3-11), would it not make sense to believe that we are also to keep the Moadim and follow the Torah?
 The Torah is good.
 As soon as we stop doing it in a futile attempt to save ourselves or become, or appear, righteous, and instead do it as we progressively realise how sensible and refreshing it is, we can follow our Maker’s instructions out of the law of freedom.

 The passionate relationship of our Creator with this people has led to an unparalleled richness of history and understanding of their walk with our common Maker, and this is most worthy and insightful to study.
 I have been doing this for some time now with the Holy Langauge Institute, and was never disappointed by a lesson.
 Most of the time, my mind gets thoroughly blown each time I delve into the Hebrew writings.